NuGet/Home/designs/FloatingStableAndPrerelease.md

 This section does not indicate a design change, rather summarizes the current behavior for clarity.

 * Floating versions are **not regex**, despite the usage of `*` in the floating version grammar.
 Likewise, calling them wild card versions can be misleading as well.
-Floating version ranges have a semantic meaning that's applied when determining a match that's different from what a regex would do.
+Floating version ranges have a semantic meaning that's applied when determining a match that's different from what a regex does.

 * Given a version `5.0.0-preview.1`, the `5.0.0` will be referred to as the `stable part` and `preview.1` will be refered to as the `prerelease part`.
 The first `-` in a version/version range is the separator between the stable and prerelease parts.